 4. Remove from the oven, leave to cool a bit, before adding the chopped parsley.

-An elegant side dish to have with either lentils or fish.
+An elegant side dish to have with fish, chicken or as a main with bread and labneh.